General

 • Battery Life: While the ILR can monitor for several years, the battery life is finite, and the device will eventually need replacement.

-Understanding these benefits and risks is crucial for patients considering an ilr loop recorder, especially regarding their overall health and treatment goals.
-Amavita emphasizes a comprehensive cardiac evaluation approach, ensuring you have the support and information you need to make informed decisions about your care.
+Understanding these risks is crucial for patients considering an ilr loop recorder, especially regarding their overall health and treatment goals.
+Amavita emphasizes a patient-centered approach, ensuring you have the support and information you need to make informed decisions about your care.

 The central node represents the ILR loop recorder.
 The branches categorize the benefits and risks.
 Each sub-branch provides specific details, helping you understand both sides of the ILR loop recorder's implications.